Guest post by Jane Garbutt.

 Stay connected with technology

 Recent developments in technology make it easier for seniors to live independently while giving families peace of mind.
 Chat to your senior daily with video chat.
 Having a clear visual of your loved one and the state of their home can provide you with a more accurate picture of how they are.
 Make sure they have a medical alert button that is linked to a call center 24/7.
 Additionally, using ePACT can provide families with a single emergency record that securely stores contact information, your senior’s insurance or care card information, allergies, medication plan, health issues, and past injuries.
 If emergency strikes, you, your family, and doctor have information at your fingertips.
+Here’s an additional resource to help seniors age in place happily and safely in the digital age.

 Home modifications can help your loved one age in place comfortably and safely with minimal risk of falls and injury.
 Make sure their home is well-lit.
 For example, install bright night lights in the hallways and bathroom and adhesive under-cabinet lighting to illuminate countertops.
 Install grab bars in the bedroom and bathroom, so your loved ones can balance and get around easier.
 You may even want to hire a contractor to install a walk-in shower and widen doorways for wheelchairs.
 Flooring is a major cause of accidents, so make sure it’s certified anti-slip.
 Also, secure all rugs to the floor to prevent them from moving when walked over.